lespina/bass-case/README.md

 These are actually designated spots by which the user may click and drag a given song queue item from its current spot to a new place up or down the queue for intuitive, painless reordering.

-### Future Directions

-* Add song show page with comments
-* Add waveforms display with seeking and progress scroll
-* Infinite scroll with lazy fetching
-* Refactor progress bar into slider for simpler and more precise seeking behavior

 ### How to run locally

 Install ruby, npm, & postgres, shared-mime-info, imagemagick, taglib & bundle.